-international legal scholarship.
+In 1967, the Cornell Society of International Law established the Cornell International Law Journal as a forum for the exploration of international legal scholarship.
 The Journal began production with a team of three editors and four associates.
 Professor Robert A. Anthony, later director of the U.S. Office of Foreign Direct Investments in the Department of Commerce and then Chairman of the Administrative Conference of the United States under President Ford, served as the Journal's first faculty advisor.
-Professor Paul C. Szasz '56, former Deputy to the United Nations Legal Counsel and principle drafter of the constitutions of Namibia and Bosnia-Herzegovina, contributed the first article.
-Of the more than eighty student-published international and comparative law journals in continuous publication today, only five have a longer international heritage.
+Professor Paul C. Szasz '56, former Deputy to the United Nations Legal Counsel and principal drafter of the constitutions of Namibia and Bosnia-Herzegovina, contributed the first article.
+Of the more than eighty student-published international and comparative law journals across the country today, only five have a longer international heritage.

 The Journal grew steadily over the years.
-In 1970, the Journal began semi-annual production.
-In 1977, the Journal held its first Symposium, An International Comparison of Legal Services for the Poor .
-Since 1988, the Journal has produced three issues per year, which include articles by academics, activists, practitioners, and leaders on current international,transnational, and comparative legal topics.
+In 1970, the Journal began semi-annual publication.
+In 1977, the Journal held its first Symposium - An International Comparison of Legal Services for the Poor .
+Since 1988, the Journal has been one of the few specialty journals to produce three issues a year.
 The Journal has published articles by eminent scholars such as E. Allan Farnsworth, Geoffrey C. Hazard Jr., Rudolf B. Schlesinger, and Roger C. Cramton, among others.
 The Journal has also been a forum for national and international public servants.
-Recent contributors include: Former President William J. Clinton; Senator John F. Kerry; Senator George J. Mitchell, moderator of the historic Good Friday Accords in Northern Ireland and 1998Nobel Peace Prize nominee; Senator Orrin G. Hatch, former Presidential candidate and ranking Republican member of the Senate Judiciary Committee; Ambassador David J. Scheffer, Clinton negotiator for the establishment of the International Criminal Tribunals for the former Yugoslavia and Rwanda; the Right and Honorable Lord Gordon Slynn of the United Kingdom's High Court of Justice; and Major General Barry Ashton, Deputy Commander of United Nations forces in Croatia from 1993 to 1994.
+Recent contributors include: John F. Kerry, Senator from Massachusetts and longstanding member of the Senate Foreign Relations Committee; Senator George J. Mitchell, moderator of the historic Good Friday Accords in Northern Ireland and 1998 Nobel Peace Prize nominee; Senator Orrin G. Hatch, former Presidential candidate and ranking Republican member of the Senate Judiciary Committee; Ambassador David J. Scheffer, Clinton negotiator for the establishment of the International Criminal Tribunals for the former Yugoslavia and Rwanda; the Right and Honorable Lord Gordon Slynn of the United Kingdom's High Court of Justice; and Major General Barry Ashton, Deputy Commander of United Nations forces in Croatia from 1993 to 1994.